LearningKijo/LearningKijo/README.md

-# Hi there 👋 Thank you for visiting @LearningKijo
+# Thank you for visiting @LearningKijo
 I'm @LearningKijo, and my content will delve into three main topics: KQL, insightful out-of-the-box queries, and product & security research notes.

 #### Repository